 - 1. The module pass mark is 40% and students are required to pass all component assessments in all modules.
 All modules, i.e. 120 credits, must be passed to progress to the next year of study. - 2.
-Students will be required to resit and/or resubmit the failed component(s.
-Students will have TWO opportunities to resit a failed module or component (apart from the Professional Practice component where there is only ONE resit opportunity at the end of the placement).
+Students will be required to resit and/or resubmit the failed component(s).
+Students will have TWO opportunities to resit a failed theory module or component.
 The first opportunity will be in the summer resit assessment period in August.
 If the summer resit is failed, funding is suspended for one year and students will have one final opportunity to resit externally within 12 months.
-After an external resit a student will re-join the main cohort during the next academic session. - 3.
+If failed modules are passed as an external resit, a student will re-join the main cohort during the next academic session.
+There will be no restriction on the number of modules which may be taken in the resit period. - 3.
+There is only ONE resit opportunity for the Professional Practice component at the end of the placement in the summer resit assessment period.
+If a student fails the placement resit they cannot continue and will be recorded as out of resit opportunities.
+If a student passes the placement but fails other theory modules, they will have to repeat the year as an external resit to retake any failed elements in order to proceed to the next year. - 4.
 To qualify for the award of BSc Nursing (Adult) and BSc Nursing (Mental Health), students must pass all component assessments in all modules across Part One and Part Two, as well as satisfactorily completing the theory and placement hours.
 Upon successful completion students will be eligible to join the NMC Register.